If you’ve been looking for the best WordPress hosting solutions, then here’s one situation I bet you’ve gone through already…

 That said, another unique provision on DreamHost is its money-back guarantee.
 While money-back guarantees are now standard on many hosting services, none of them can match up to DreamHost’s.
 Not even other best WordPress hosting solutions we’ve featured.

-Believe it or not, the money-back guarantee here stretches way beyond the typical 30 days we’ve seen on other hosting providers.
+Believe it or not, the guarantee here stretches way beyond the typical 30-day money back guarantee we’ve seen on other hosting providers.
 Basically, DreamHost offers you a 97-day money-back guarantee.
 That translates to close to three months of leveraging one of the best WordPress hosting solutions risk-free.

 And in case you happen to experience issues along the way, you can get in touch with DreamHost’s support team at any time of the day or night.
 They are available 24/7 and you can contact them via live chat, email ticketing, Twitter, and phone.

 Sadly, phone support is a bit complicated because you can’t call them directly.
 Instead, you essentially request a callback and they’ll get in touch with you.

 But, come to think of it, you might not need that level of support at all.
 DreamHost is considered one of the best WordPress hosting providers because of many good reasons, among which is reliability, as well as ease of use.

 Most of the uptime guarantees we’ve sampled so far average between 99% and 99.99%.
 With that in mind, you’d expect a reputable hosting service like DreamHost to maintain a consistent uptime rate of at least 99.98%.

 That would be a solid figure, I admit.
 But, perhaps unsurprisingly, DreamHost takes it a notch higher by guaranteeing uptime of nothing less than 100%.
 In other words, DreamHost attempts to assure you that your site will never experience downtime.
 Not even once.